Leave Without Pay (LWOP) is unpaid leave enabling an absence of employment that has been authorised or consented to by the employer.

 - Time off to study

 - They are recovering from a major illness and have exhausted their sick leave or need to attend healthcare appointments

 - They’ve recently become a parent and want to spend more time with the baby to support their partner but have exhausted their maternity/paternity leave entitlements.

-Typically Leave Without Pay only applies when an employees annual leave or personal leave is exhausted.
+Typically Leave Without Pay only applies or can be accessed when an employees annual leave or personal leave is exhausted.

 Specifically related to COVID, as an employee, the situations where LWOP may apply include: